 To make Torches, follow the Woodworking section under Lumberjack Axe.

 Mortar improves Cobblestone in a stronger block by standing near them and left clicking the Mortar.
 In Build Phase all Cobblestone and Gray Stone Bricks will become Blue Stone Bricks, the strongest possible stone.
-After Build Phase this will go down one level and turn most Cobblestone into Gray Stone Bricks with a 20% chance to turn each individual block into Blue Stone Bricks.
+After Build Phase this will go down one level and turn most Cobblestone into Gray Stone Bricks with a chance to turn each individual block into Blue Stone Bricks, with that chance increasing the closer to the dwarf the blocks are when used.
 Using Mortar again can make more of the Gray Stone Bricks into Blue Stone Bricks.

 To make Mortar, follow the Woodworking section under Lumberjack Axe.